About the University of Leicester

 Liz Blyth

-Prior to this Liz was Director of Culture and Neighbourhood Services at Leicester City Council leading sport and leisure, arts, museums, libraries and community services.
-She supported the search for King Richard III and developed the Council's response to the discovery, including the award-winning King Richard III Visitor Centre and the public events surrounding the reinternment of his remains.
-She has led a range of capital projects and Leicester's Olympic and Rugby World Cup programmes.
+Earlier in her career, Liz was Director of Culture and Neighbourhood Services at Leicester City Council and was responsible for arts, museums, libraries, festivals and events, sport, leisure and community services.
+She supported the search for King Richard III and developed the Council's response to the discovery, including the award-winning King Richard III Visitor Centre and the public events surrounding the reinterment of King Richard’s remains.
+She led a range of capital and redevelopment projects in sports and arts as well as Leicester's Olympic and Rugby World Cup programmes.